ishitakokate/neuromorphic-experiments/README.md

 assignment window, and cumulative trace amplification from multiple spikes.
 Foundational for the delayed reward and reinforcement learning notebooks to follow.

+### 11 — Delayed Reward Learning
+Demonstrates temporal credit assignment — how learning degrades as the delay between spike coincidence and reward arrival increases, shows the 1/e relationship between tau and learning at delay=tau, and compares three tau values to show direct control over the credit assignment window, also resolves two discrete-time simulation artifacts encountered during development.

 ## Papers
 A running reading log of papers and reviews informing this work lives in [`papers/reading_log.md`](papers/reading_log.md).